 We regularly receive enquiries from schools, clubs and other community organisations wanting to sell liquor at a fete or similar fundraising event.
-In Queensland, to allow the lawful sale or supply of liquor under these circumstances, you must obtain a Community Liquor Permit from OLGR.
+In Queensland, to allow the lawful sale or supply of liquor under these circumstances, you may need to obtain a Community Liquor Permit from the Office of Liquor and Gaming Regulation.
+This article describes who can apply for a permit; what needs to accompany the application; and when liquor can be sold at a fundraising event without obtaining a permit.

 Before the 2008 amendments to the Liquor Act, the Community Liquor Permit was known as a General Purpose Permit.
 Under the Liquor Act 1912 it was known as a Booth Permit or Ball Permit.
 Although the names have changed, the conditions of eligibility are largely the same.